-Paramete r Description Template Name Enter a template name.
-The name is a string of 5 to 50 characters, consisting of only letters, digits, underscores (), and hyphens (-).
-It must start with a letter (case insensitive) and end with a digit or letter.
+Paramete r Description Template Enter a template name.
+Name The name can contain 5 to 50 characters and must start with a letter and end with a digit or letter.
+Only letters (case-insensitive), digits, underscores (), and hyphens (-) are allowed.
 Source DB Type Select the type of the source database to be configured.
 Target DB Type Select the type of the target database to be configured.
 Baseline Template Select Default value , Max compatibility , or an existing template used for the same migration flow.